 The Association entered into an agreement with Harris County Municipal Utility District on April 25, 2022, for trash reimbursement program.
 The MUD District periodically reimburses a portion of the trash expenses paid by the Association.
-This agreement is ongoing.
+This agreement is ongoing and automatically renews for 2024 based on the signed agreement from 2022.